by Peter Guzik

 MBA: U of Penn The Wharton School

 Insurance is in the blood for Tricia Griffith, the current CEO for Progressive insurance.
 She grew up in Decatur, Ill., the youngest of 6 children with a father who sold life insurance door to door.
 She has held the title of CEO and the position of President since July of 2016.
-After graduating from the University of Illinois with a BA in Marketing, she joined Progressive in 1988 as a Claims Representative.
+After graduating from Illinois State with a BA in Marketing, she joined Progressive in 1988 as a Claims Representative.
 Since then, she has held many key leadership positions, including President of Claims, President of Customer Operations, Personal Lines Chief Operating Officer, and Chief Human Resources Officer.
 This final title that she believes has helped her be better at her job and build a more diverse company, including a board consisting of 6 men and 6 women.
 Fun fact: Her dream alternative career choice is to be a talk-show host.
 Tricia, you still have time!

 Kathy Warden- Northrop Grumman

 2019 was an outstanding year for Kathy Warden.
 She began her tenure as CEO and President of the Northrop Grumman and was elected chairman of its Board of Directors in August of that year.
 Her study of business began at the College of Business at James Madison University.
 A few years later, she received her MBA from George Washington University.
 She worked for General Electric before working at General Dynamics and Veridian Corporation.
 Since coming to work at Northrop, she has served as VP of Cyber Intelligence Division, Corporate VP, and President of the Information Systems Sector and Mission System Sector.
 She is currently serving as the chair of the Board of Directors of the Federal Reserve Bank of Richmond and is a member of the Catalyst Board of Directors and the JMU Board of Visitors.

 Undergraduate: Miami University of Ohio